mikeizbicki/ucr-cs100/assignments/lab/lab1-git/README.md

 #Introduction to git

-The version control system(VCS) `git` is one of VCS tools used ofr tracking changes in your project.
+The version control system(VCS) `git` is one of VCS tools used for tracking changes in your project.
 This tool is developed by Linus Torvaldus.

 If you have ever made a change to a project and wish that you could go back before you made that change, a VCS can help.